bbauska/LFS171x/README.md

 <li>Identity Working Group
     This group discusses, researches, and documents ways to capture, store, transmit and use identities on DLT, with a focus on projects under the Hyperledger umbrella.</li>
 <li>Learning Materials Development Working Group
-    This group is focused on developing open source training material to educate people on Hyperledger and its projects.</li>
+    This group is focused on developing open-source training material to educate people on Hyperledger and its projects.</li>
 <li>Performance and Scale Working Group
     This group discusses, researches, and identifies key metrics that relate to the performance and scalability of a blockchain and blockchain related technologies.</li>
 <li>Smart Contracts Working Group